eddiesTime/sme_app/raw_documentation.md

 This state management solution has been endorsed by the Flutter team at the Google I/O 2019 [[@PragmaticStateManagement]](https://www.youtube.com/watch?v=d_m5csmrf7I).
 Furthermore, they show an example [[@SimpleAppState]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple) of how to use the _provider_ [[@ProviderFlutterPackage]](https://pub.dev/packages/provider) package in combination with `ChangeNotifier` [[@ChangeNotifierClassFoundation]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).

 The provider package by itself is no state management solution.
 Provider is a tool for dependency injection.
-It is a wrapper around the _Inherited Widget_.
+It is a wrapper around the _inherited widget_.

-Provider’s `ChangeNotifierProvider` [[@ChangeNotifierProviderClassProvider]](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html) class, in combination with ChangeNotifier, can be used to manage the state of an application.
+Provider’s `ChangeNotifierProvider` [[@ChangeNotifierProviderClassProvider]](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html) class, in combination with `ChangeNotifier`, can be used to manage the state of an application.

-ChangeNotifierProvider follows the mutable state principle.
+`ChangeNotifierProvider` follows the mutable state principle.

 #### Concepts

 ##### ChangeNotifier

-`ChangeNotifier` can be extended or mixed in with a `model` class to provide a Change Notification API.
+`ChangeNotifier` can be extended or mixed in with a `model` class to provide a change notification API.
 With the API, the method `notifyListeners()` can be used, which notifies its listeners that the state has been mutated and should be rebuilt.

 ##### ChangeNotifierProvider

-`ChangeNotifierProvider` is a widget, from the provider package, which injects a `ChangeNotifier` into the Widget Tree, and provides it to the descendants. `ChangeNotifierProvider` rebuilds descendants that depend on the `ChangeNotifier` whenever the method `notifyListeners()` inside the `ChangeNotifier` is called.
+`ChangeNotifierProvider` is a widget, from the provider package, which injects a `ChangeNotifier` into the widget tree, and provides it to the descendants. `ChangeNotifierProvider` rebuilds descendants that depend on the `ChangeNotifier` whenever the method `notifyListeners()` inside the `ChangeNotifier` is called.

 ##### Consumer [[@ConsumerClassProvider]](https://pub.dev/documentation/provider/latest/provider/Consumer-class.html)

 `Consumer<T>` is a widget from the provider package.
 It is used to access the instance of the corresponding `Provider<T>`, and passes the value of the provider to its `build()` method.

 `Consumer<T>` is a listener to the `ChangeNotifier` provided by the `ChangeNotifierProvider`.
-Whenever `ChangeNotifierProvider` receives a `notifyListeners()` call, the consumer’s build function runs and rebuilds the descendant Widget.
+Whenever `ChangeNotifierProvider` receives a `notifyListeners()` call, the consumer’s build function runs and rebuilds the descendant widget.

 #### Implementation